meilisearch/specifications/text/0034-telemetry-policies.md

 ### V. Impact on documentation

 ✅ Create a dedicated page aimed to explain why and how we collect anonymous data while being exhaustive on the metrics we collect.
 Related to https://github.com/meilisearch/documentation/issues/908.
+✅ Remove the [Sentry part](https://docs.meilisearch.com/reference/features/configuration.html#disable-sentry) and mention it on the future dedicated page and in the [Analytics part](https://docs.meilisearch.com/reference/features/configuration.html#analytics).

 ### VI.
 Impact on SDKs
 N/A